ixfxfun/demos/ml/pose/shoulders/README.md

 ## Things to try

 * Tweak the physics parameters in `thing.js`.
-For example: the friction amount (default: 0.0015)
+For example: the friction amount, the mass of the thing, how tilt is applied to acceleration etc.